Tureright/Tureright/README.md

 </p>

 ## Repositories
-> ### 1: ERP-Gardner-Academy
+> ### 1: ERP-API-Testing

-This project focuses on the **frontend development of an Enterprise Resource Planning** (ERP) system.
-It was built by a team of three, and I was mainly in charge of developing the modules for managing payrolls and calendars.
+This project focuses on validating the functionality and reliability of the ERP system’s API endpoints through automated and manual testing.

 **Technologies used:**
-🔹 React
+🔹 Karate Labs
-🔹 TypeScript and JavaScript
-🔹 React Query
+🔹 Postman
-🔹 Tailwind CSS
+🔹 Gherkin

 > ### 2: API-Payrolls

 This project outlines the **backend development** of the ERP system.
 It was built using the Google Apps Script platform, leveraging its environment to expose functions as API endpoints without the need to deploy an external server.